 The presentations held in the Annual Meeting on Christian Origins in Bertinoro are focused on recent books with a fresh approach to Second Temple Judaism texts, practices and beliefs, as well as to the historical Jesus and to texts and materials more or less explicitly linked to the early groups of Jesus followers (1st–2nd cent.
 CE).
 These presentations are also open to innovative methodological approaches to the study of religions according to sociology, cognitive science of religion, anthropology, literature, psychology, archaeology.
 Another important field is the history of the research on the historical Jesus from the Late Middle Ages to nowadays.

-Ascetic Discourses and Practices in Early Christianity
+Esotericism and Early Christianity

 Gospel of Thomas, Nag Hammadi, and Gnosticism

-This unit welcomes contributions on the Coptic Gospel of Thomas, the Nag Hammadi texts and other Gnostic documents (e.g. Codex Tchacos, Codex Bruce, Codex Berolinensis).
+This unit welcomes contributions on the Gospel of Thomas, the Nag Hammadi texts and other Gnostic documents (e.g. Codex Tchacos, Codex Bruce, Codex Berolinensis).
 The unit is open to contributions that address both specific and cross-cutting issues, from whatever critical perspective (literary, socio-anthropological, historiographical, etc.).
 Interdisciplinary approaches and methodological renewal are strongly encouraged.
 Among the topics that are particularly welcomed, we mention (for example): a) contents, composition, milieu of Thomas; b) the context of the Nag Hammadi codices; c) concepts conveyed by Gnostic texts and traditions.

 Issues of Method: New ‘Secular’ Approaches to Early Christian Research

 (Unit Chairs: Roberto Alciati and Emiliano Rubens Urciuoli)